800-450-6118

 Certified wrist splints for carpal tunnel syndrome

 The splints listed below are the only ones (known as of this date) to be certified for carpal tunnel syndrome.
 That means they're designed to treat carpal tunnel, and nothing else.
-Their approximate prices (high to low) are as of November, 2021.
+Their approximate prices (high to low) may vary.

 For full disclosure, this author (Dr. Z) designed and invented the CarpalRx product below.